This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 The Mad Hatter on Main Street sells Halloween themed ears and hats.
 Milana chose the ears this year.

 I should probably mention the most popular event of the Halloween season, and that’s Mickey’s Halloween Party.
 On select nights in September and October, Disneyland closes early for the Halloween party.
-You need a separate tickets to access the party.
-We did it twice and will be doing it again in October.
+This year, the party moves over to California Adventure and will be called the Oogie Boogie Bash, we are going in September!
+You need a separate tickets to access the party in addition to your daily ticket.
+We did this 3 times so far.
 The amount of candy they hand out is ridiculous!
 We had close to 20 lbs. between our family last year, which was way more than any family needs so we ended up donating it to a dentist’s office, who gave kids a prize for giving up their candy.
 Be aware that they have pirate’s booty and freeze dried apples (the same ones they sell at the parks) hidden, but the default is candy so you have to ask if you want an alternative to all that sugar.
 This year, we hope to utilize that time to go on rides vs. doing all that trick or treating, since we don’t need or want all that candy!
 Somehow I don’t have many pictures from the party, but here is us last year:

 And the aftermath (well part of it!):